Efficient Model-Free Exploration in Low-Rank MDPs: : Algorithm and Main Results

-\end{theorem} The next corollary follows immediately from the definition of a policy cover (\cref{def:polcover101}). \begin{corollary} Consider the setting of \cref{thm:voxmain} and let $P\ind{1:H}$ be the distributions produced by ${\newalg}$.
-Then, under the same success event as in \cref{thm:voxmain}, the collection of policies $\Psi\ind{1},\dots, \Psi\ind{H}$, where $\Psi\ind{h}\coloneqq \supp P\ind{h}$ for each $h\in[H]$, are a $(\frac{\eta^3}{\cfrak \cdot d^{6} A^2},\veps)$-policy cover in the sense of \cref{def:polcover101}, where $\veps\coloneqq \eta/(4 H d^{3/2})$. \end{corollary} \cref{thm:voxmain} is the first provable, model-free sample complexity guarantee for general Low-Rank MDPs that is attained by an efficient algorithm.
-Prior to our work, all efficient model-free algorithms required non-negative features (latent variable structure), reachability, or stronger assumptions \citep{modi2021model,zhang2022efficient}; see \cref{tb:resultscomp}.
-While our guarantee is polynomial in all relevant problem parameters, improving the dependence further (e.g., to match that of the best known inefficient algorithms) is an interesting direction for future research.
+\end{theorem} The sample complexity bound in \cref{thm:spanrlmain} scales with $1/\veps^2$, which is optimal for reward-based RL in general \citep{jin2018q}. \cref{thm:spanrlmain} is the first provable, model-free sample complexity guarantee for general Low-Rank MDPs that is attained by an efficient algorithm.
+Prior to our work, all efficient model-free algorithms required non-negative features (latent variable structure) or reachability \citep{modi2021model,zhang2022efficient}.\footnote{In the first version of this work, we also required reachability, albeit a weaker version compared to that used in \citep{modi2021model,zhang2022efficient}.
+The current version removes the need for reachability by targeting a slightly different set for barycentric spanner computation; see \cref{foot:note}.} While our guarantee is polynomial in all relevant problem parameters (and optimal in $1/\veps$), improving the dependence further (e.g., to match that of the best known inefficient algorithms) is an interesting direction for future research, as is removing the reachability assumption.